utkudenizdemir/metagenomic-enzyme-browser/README.md

 ---

-## Example Data
+## Example Dataset

-A small subset of metagenomic annotation data is included for demonstration purposes:
+A small subset of the original metagenomic annotation database is included in the backend directory for development and testing purposes:

-* `data/example_subset.tsv` → input dataset
-* `data/example_filtered_output.tsv` → filtered output
+- `backend/subset_300.tsv` → representative subset used for filtering, table preparation, and database integration

-This allows testing of the filtering workflow without requiring large datasets.
+This subset was used to prototype and validate the enzyme annotation workflow without requiring the full database.

 ---